ddytjq/EEG-based-control-program/Tensorflow-Android-master/README.md

 * * *

-Thing to do...
+Things to do...
-* Get image from imageView.
-* Image matching.
+* Image matching to captured screen.